Property Investment Advice

 Get A Sense Of Condition And Presentation

-The condition of a property and how it has been presented will usually be the deciding factor if it can be purchased at a discount.
+The condition of a property and its presentation will usually decide if it can be purchased at a discount.

 For example, if a property doesn’t have online photos, it likely has a shallow curb appeal.

 It also means that a significant discount can be bargained on the purchase price and that the listing agent doesn’t have much to work with and could be after a quick sale.